andreasplesch/aframe-keyframes-component/README.md

 ### Design

 Use built-in a-animation node.

 Generate children with delays or use begin events.

-Could listen to 'animationend' and then emit next begin event
+Could listen to 'animationend' and then emit next begin event.

+reuse a single a-animation ?

+addlistener('animationend',
+a-animationnode.setup nextframe toValue duration emit('nextFrame')

+)

 ### API